 Special legislative session for tax reform starts Wednesday

-BATON ROUGE — A special legislative session starts Wednesday to discuss changes to the state tax system.
+BATON ROUGE — A special legislative session started Wednesday to discuss changes to the state tax system.

 Landry's office said it hopes the session will amend tax law at the state and local levels and pass legislation regarding corporate franchise and income taxes, as well as passing legislation that will increase the standard deduction amount applied against income tax for those above age 65.